 Cinnamon-Sugar Topping Ingredients:

-- Bake for 30 minutes, or until a toothpick inserted in the middle of the cake comes out clean.
+Bake.
+Bake for 30 minutes, or until a toothpick inserted in the middle of the cake comes out clean.
 Transfer the baking dish to a wire rack and let it cool for at least 10-15 minutes before serving.

 Make the glaze.
 Meanwhile, if you would like to use a glaze, whisk the powdered sugar and 1 teaspoon milk together until combined.
 Add an extra teaspoon of milk if needed to thin the glaze to a drizzle-able consistency.
 Or if it seems too thin, add extra powdered sugar.

 Serve.
 Drizzle the glaze over the top of the warm coffee cake.
 Slice, serve and enjoy!

 Recipe source: Recipe from my good friend, Natalie.